National Science Foundation

 Electrical and Computer Engineering Department

-During the Summer of 2017 the Electrical and Computer Engineering Department and the Laboratory for Surface Science and Technology (LASST) at the University of Maine will offer the opportunity for a limited number of highly qualified undergraduate students to participate in research under the guidance of various faculty in the area of sensor science and engineering.
-This program is sponsored by the National Science Foundation, and awards the participating student a stipend of $800/week for a period of ten weeks.
-A subsistence award which will help defray expenses for lodging and meals is available for eligible students.
+During the Summer of 2022 the Electrical and Computer Engineering Department and the Frontier Institute for Research in Sensor Technologies (FIRST) at the University of Maine will offer the opportunity for a limited number of highly qualified undergraduate students to participate in research under the guidance of various faculty in the area of sensor science and engineering.
+This program is sponsored by the National Science Foundation, and awards the participating student a stipend of $750/week for a period of ten weeks.
+On campus housing will be provided.
 Six undergraduate credits will be awarded to the student for his/her undergraduate research participation.
 Women, minorities and/or handicapped are strongly urged to apply to the program.